XIMDEX/xcms/INSTALLATION.md

 4. **Point your web browser** to your just installed Ximdex CMS instance URL (i.e.: http://YOURHOST/myximdex or http://localhost/myximdex) to run the configuration tool that will load the database, create users and install Ximdex's modules.

-5. Thank you for installing Ximdex CMS.
-Please, contact us at help@ximdex.org if you need further assistance.

 ## C) Assisted Installation Steps
 If the previous method did not work or just in case of neeeding any assistance to install Ximdex CMS we have prepared the XIMDEX_INSTALL.sh script that will download Ximdex for you, ask you some parameters (instance name, installation paths, etc.) and create a new script called 1.-MoveXimdexToDocRoot.sh that will move the directory to its final destination and set the right permissions.
 >This installation can be fully automated or interactive, it is less prone to errors and let you decide how to run commands requiring a superuser.
 The steps are: